wongdongwook/JSAC_MA-DeepSC/README.md

-# 🧠 Multidomain Adaptive Semantic Communications (MASCN & MDAN)
+# 🧠 Multidomain Adaptive Semantic Communications (MA-DeepSC)

 This repository provides the official implementation of our **IEEE JSAC 2025** paper titled: